EdgeLord69-dev/Progression-Boost/README.md

 After you've downloaded a preset, open the file in a text editor and follow the guide at the very top to adjust the config.
 The guide should be able to lead you through all the options for Progression Boost.

-After you've adjusted the config for the encode, you need to install a few dependencies for Progression Boost to work:
+After you've adjusted the config for the encode, you need to install a few dependencies before you run Progression Boost:
 * Progression Boost's Python dependencies are specified in [`requirements.txt`](Progression-Boost/requirements.txt) including `numpy` and `scipy`.
 You can install them using pip.
-* Progression Boost only supports VapourSynth based metric calculation at the moment.
-By default, all presets use Vship, which can be installed from vsrepo (`vship_nvidia` or `vship_amd`) or AUR ([Cuda](https://aur.archlinux.org/packages/vapoursynth-plugin-vship-cuda-git) or [AMD](https://aur.archlinux.org/packages/vapoursynth-plugin-vship-amd-git)).
-However, you can easily switch to vszip or any other VapourSynth based methods in the config.
+* Progression Boost supports all VapourSynth based metric calculation.
+All presets are set to use Vship by default, which can be installed from vsrepo (`vship_nvidia` or `vship_amd`) or AUR ([Cuda](https://aur.archlinux.org/packages/vapoursynth-plugin-vship-cuda-git) or [AMD](https://aur.archlinux.org/packages/vapoursynth-plugin-vship-amd-git)).
+However, if you can only use vszip, you can easily switch to it or any other VapourSynth based methods in the config.
+Search for `metric_calculate` in the file.
 * Additionally, to ensure a better quality, all presets except for Preset-SSIMU2-Harmonic-Mean-Dampening by default use WWXD or Scxvid based scene detection methods.
 You would need to install them from vsrepo (`wwxd`, `scxvid`) or AUR ([WWXD](https://aur.archlinux.org/packages/vapoursynth-plugin-wwxd-git), [Scxvid](https://aur.archlinux.org/packages/vapoursynth-plugin-scxvid-git)).
-However, this is totally optional.
-If you can't get them installed, you can always switch back to av1an based scene detection in the config.
+However, if you can't get them installed.
+Don't worry.
+This is totally optional, and you can always switch to av1an based scene detection in the config.
 * If you want to test out the experimental feature character boosting, you would need to install additional dependencies vs-mlrt and akarin from vsrepo (`trt` or other suitable backend for vs-mlrt, `akarin`) or AUR ([trt](https://aur.archlinux.org/packages/vapoursynth-plugin-mlrt-trt-runtime-git) or other suitable runtime, [akarin](https://aur.archlinux.org/packages?K=vapoursynth-plugin-vsakarin)).

 ### Note